 “This case is a litmus test for whether Cyprus is now really paying attention to proper controls or whether it is only paying lip service to recommendations.”

 8.)
-And finally, the reason that the highly esteemed US prosecutor, Preet Bharara may have been fired by the White House, could be because he had been in charge of pursuing legally the Deutsche Bank for its Russian money laundering schemes.
+In addition, the reason that the highly esteemed US prosecutor, Preet Bharara may have been fired by the White House in March 2017 after he had been promised he could continue in his position under the Trump administration, was because he had been in charge of pursuing a legal case against the Deutsche Bank for its Russian money laundering schemes.

 “Western countries habitually underestimate the capabilities of the Russian intelligence services.
 These are indeed wasteful, corrupt, bureaucratic, nepotistic, and blinkered.
 But they have some big advantages.
 For a start, their top priority is subverting and penetrating Western societies.
 The reverse is not the case: It is not the West’s top priority either to penetrate Russia or to prevent Russia from penetrating it.”